-Back in 2010, I read the book Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth.
-It was a life-changing book for me.
+I read the book Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth and I have to say, it was a life-changing experience for me.
 It shares the mental beliefs that hold people back in being successful in managing or attracting money.
-It is also specific in recommendations on the different broad categories and accounts that you should create in your budget and % to allocate to each from a personal finance perspective:
+It is also specific in recommendations on the different broad categories and accounts that you should create in your budget and the percent to allocate to each from a personal finance perspective.

 - Play – 10%